Why alternative seafood

 Fewer health risks

 Additionally, some people limit seafood consumption because they are concerned about high levels of mercury and other toxins.
 The FDA advises those who are pregnant or breastfeeding to avoid certain species of fish completely.
+Alternative seafood also has the potential to substantially limit these risks.

 Reduced loss in supply chain